smallblue2/Hako/docs/functional-spec/FS.md

 **Description**

-Publishing a task involves a central client submitting a task configuration which includes a list of input and hashed output pairs, the name of the unique name of the task program as well as on optional timeout field to specify the limit on execution time for the task.
-A user can submit this configuration via the task application and after submission can in the same place view the names of the clients that have completed the task.
+Publishing a task involves a central client submitting a task configuration which includes a list of input and hashed output pairs, the unique name of the task program as well as on optional timeout field to specify the limit on execution time for the task.
+A user can submit this configuration via the task application and after submission can, in the same place, view the names of the clients that have completed the task.

 **Criticality**